[REVEALED] Antibiotics That Start With V

 Therapeutic Uses: Voriconazole is primarily employed in the treatment of invasive fungal infections, particularly those caused by Aspergillus species.
 It is also effective against Candida and other molds.
 Voriconazole is often used in immunocompromised patients, such as those undergoing bone marrow or organ transplantation.

-See also [REVEALED] Things For Preschool That Start With T
+See also [REVEALED] Gifts That Start With A

 Side Effects: Common side effects include visual disturbances, liver enzyme abnormalities, and skin rashes.
 Voriconazole may also interact with other medications, necessitating close monitoring.